BOARD OF DIRECTORS

-The National Indo-American Museum Board of Trustees is a diverse of community activists, professionals, scholars, business people and artists.
+The National Indo-American Museum Board of Directors is a diverse community of activists, professionals, scholars, business people and artists.

 Harshad Khatri is a Senior Director in Infor’s strategy practice, and has been helping clients drive business value through digital solutions across numerous industries globally.
 Harshad has a Mechanical Engineering degree from I.I.T.
 Kanpur, an MS from Rutgers University and an MBA from the Wharton School of University of Pennsylvania.
 He began his career in the automotive industry and since moving to Chicago in 1995 has been focused on Management Consulting and Software Strategy.
 He frequently publishes in industry journals and speaks at conferences on industry and technology challenges.